maclandrol/profileNJ/README.md

 Utility package for gene tree correction and reconciliation with a species tree, written in python and based on the [ete3](http://etetoolkit.org/) toolkit.

 ## Installation
+#### Dependencies
+profileNJ depends on the following package:
+ - ete3
+ - numpy>=1.8
+ - lxml
+ - PyQt4 (Not mandatory but required by `reconcile` to print trees)

+[PyQt4](http://pyqt.sourceforge.net/Docs/PyQt4/installation.html) can be tricky to install, I recommand using either your distribution version or install it with conda (`conda install -c anaconda pyqt=4`).

+To install profileNJ, download the package on github and install with :

 `python setup.py install`

+or use pip : `pip install profileNJ`

 You may need sudo privileges.
 You can also install a local version by using the *'--user'* flag.